 H&M has recalled a number of their Children’s Water Bottles due to a defect in the spout that can allow it to disconnect from the bottle, posing a choking hazard to child users, reports PRNewswire.com.

 Around 2,900 of the bottles, manufactured in Italy and sold exclusively in the children’s departments at H&Ms nationwide between July 2012 and August 2012 for approximately $5, have been recalled because of a tendency for the spout to break off from the bottle and pose a choking risk to the child.

 The defective bottles come in either pink plastic with a crackle-like design or blue plastic, and have flip-open lids in matching colors.
-For full product details, click here.
+Check out complete product details on PRNewsWire.

 There have been no reports of injuries as a result of the bottles, but one incident in England involved the spout breaking off into a child’s mouth.

 If you own one or more of these defective products, please stop their use immediately and return them to H&M for a complete refund.
-For more details, you can visit H&M online at www.hm.com, or call them at (855) 466-7467.
+For more details, you can visit H&M online at www.hm.com.

 Parrish Law Firm, PLLC works with northern Virginia residents who have been injured as a result of defective products.
 Our product liability lawyers will help you get the compensation you deserve as a consumer.
-Call us now at 703-906-4229 or email us for a free case consultation.
+Email us for a free case consultation.